Projects

 Note: This topic describes Folder-Level projects, which have superseded legacy Fusion projects.
 If you have legacy projects, consider upgrading them to Folder-Level projects.

-A project is a shared workspace for hubs of people working together on a project to store, organize, and manage all related design data.
-It can also include wiki pages and attachments such as spreadsheets, images, and pdfs.
+A Fusion project is a shared workspace for people working together on a project to store, organize, and manage all related design data.
+It can include wiki pages and attachments such as spreadsheets, images, and pdfs.
 Designs can be shared between projects, and project access can be controlled on a granular, folder level.

 Projects enable you to control who has access to specific design data.
 Each project contains its own project members who are assigned project roles.
 Project members can share and access design data, discuss challenges and successes, and stay current with project activities.